docker-archive/docker-ce/components/cli/docs/deprecated.md

 networks using an external key/value store.
 The corresponding`--cluster-advertise`, `--cluster-store`, and `--cluster-store-opt` daemon options have been marked deprecated, and will be disabled or removed in a future release.

+### Support for legacy `~/.dockercfg` configuration files

+**Deprecated in Release: v20.03.0**

+The docker CLI up until v1.7.0 used the `~/.dockercfg` file to store credentials after authenticating to a registry (`docker login`).
+Docker v1.7.0 replaced this file with a new CLI configuration file, located in `~/.docker/config.json`.
+When implementing the new configuration file, the old file (and file-format) was kept as a fall-back, to assist existing users with migrating to the new file.

+Given that the old file format encourages insecure storage of credentials (credentials are stored unencrypted), and that no version of the CLI since Docker v1.7.0 has created this file, the file is marked deprecated, and support for this file will be removed in a future release.

 ### CLI plugins support